 As the name suggests, a break-fix service provider resolves issues when they arise.
 The client contacts the service provider when something goes wrong, and technicians either show up on-site or work remotely to solve the problem.
 However, most break-fix support providers offer much more than random fixes.
 They may also provide on-demand IT services for one-off tasks such as systems deployment, data backup, web/software development, cloud migration, and special projects.

 Break-fix IT providers charge an hourly fee for the services rendered, plus the cost of any hardware or software used in the process.
-And once they're done, that's the end of the engagement.
+Once they're done, that's the end of the engagement.

 What is managed IT?